This is the multi-page printable view of this section. Click here to print.

 Decryption

-- All services > Security > Key Management Service menu, click.
-It moves to the Service Home page of Key Management Service.
+- Click the All Services > Security > Key Management Service menu.
+1. Go to the Service Home page of Key Management Service.

-- Service Home page, click the Key Management Service menu.
-It moves to the Key Management Service list page.
+- On the Service Home page, click the Customer Managed Key menu.
+2. Navigate to the Customer Managed Key List page.

-- Service Cancellation popup window, select Immediate Cancellation/Reserved Cancellation and confirm the contents, then click the Confirm button.
+- In the Service termination alert window, select Immediate termination/Scheduled termination, verify the details, and click the Confirm button.

-- Key deletion notification will be sent to both the user who created the key and the user who deleted it when the key deletion is completed.
+- When the key deletion is complete, a notification is sent to both the user who created the key and the user who deleted it.

-- To cancel the cancellation of a reserved service, click the Cancel Cancellation button on the KMS list page or detail page.
+- To cancel the cancellation of a reserved service, click the Cancel Termination button on the customer-managed key list page or the detail page.

-- To reuse the key, click the Key Activation button on the Key Management Service details page.
+- To reuse the key, click the Customer Managed Key Details page’s Activate Key button.

-This is a Java code example for implementing envelope encryption (Envelope Encryption) and data signing/verification using a key generated by KMS.
+This is a Java code example for implementing envelope encryption and data signing/verification using a key generated in KMS.

-It presents an envelope encryption scenario, and you can view the Java, Go, and Python example code and results written according to the scenario.
+It presents an envelope encryption scenario, and you can review the Java, Go, and Python example code and their output generated according to the scenario.

 Scenario

-- Encrypt the password and encrypted Data Key information using envelope encryption and save it as a JSON file.
+- Encrypt the password and encrypted Data Key information using envelope encryption and store them in a JSON file.

-This is a Java example code written according to the presented scenario.
+This is a Java example code written according to the provided scenario.

 // URI